-This is why hiring an attorney is such a critical move in a slip and fall case.
+This is why hiring an attorney is such a critical move in an Edison slip and fall case.
 Insurance companies will do everything they can to prove that you are at fault.
-A skilled attorney who is seasoned in personal injury law in New Jersey can gauge the situation accurately to make sure that the amount you receive is as high as possible.
+A skilled slip and fall attorney who is seasoned in personal injury law in New Jersey can gauge the situation accurately to make sure that the amount you receive is as high as possible.
 Settlements can go back and forth as both sides review the evidence and the court date for the case approaches.
 You can bet that the opposing party and their insurance company’s attorneys will fight to keep that number as low as possible.
-You need an attorney to fight for your rights and get you the compensation you deserve.
+You need a slip and fall attorney from Jacoby & Meyers, LLP to fight for your rights and get you the compensation you deserve.

 Why You Need Jacoby & Meyers, LLP’s Edison Slip and Fall Lawyers

-Because your final damages recovery is determined in part by your percentage of fault, you need an attorney who can work diligently to demonstrate to what degree the property owner was at fault.
+Because your final damage recovery is determined in part by your percentage of fault, you need an attorney who can work diligently to demonstrate to what degree the property owner was at fault.

-An attorney can review the evidence and argue why and to what degree the property owner is liable for your injuries.
-They can show what made an area dangerous, and what efforts, if any, the property owner made to warn about a potential slip and fall hazard.
+At Jacoby & Meyers, LLP, our slip and fall attorneys can review the evidence and argue why and to what degree the property owner is liable for your injuries.
+We can show what made an area dangerous, and what efforts, if any, the property owner made to warn about a potential slip and fall hazard.
 Was the area cordoned off properly or not?
 Was the hazard obvious?